 The prime focus of Tiki Taka is the quick one or two touch passing of the ball and retaining possession in both halves of the pitch.

 The philosophy of Tika Taka was bought forward during the early ’90s by Johan Cruyff.
-But it was not until 2009 that it received global recognition when Pep Guardiola’s Barcelona won sextuple in the 2009/10 season and Spain won the World Cup in 2010.
+But it was not until 2009 that it received global recognition.
+That happened when Pep Guardiola’s Barcelona won sextuple in the 2009/10 season and Spain won the World Cup in 2010.

 While Tiki-Taka has suffered a decline in recent years, it paved the way for the most devastating tactic in modern football – the counter-attack.

 The objective is to set back and defend, pouncing on any loose balls and regain possession, exploiting the gaps left in behind and score.